Kathryn Jenkins: Education

 Jenkins was enrolled in the local Tonypandy grammar school in 1972 and left in 1979 having gained A level certificates in music, having become a skilled pianist and organist.
-At Aberystwyth University, she graduated in 1982 with a third-class 1st degree in Welsh and immediately thereafter, having received a British Academy research scholarship, Jenkins became a research student at the same university, working there from 1982–1985.
+At Aberystwyth University, she graduated in 1982 with a first-class degree in Welsh and immediately thereafter, having received a British Academy research scholarship, Jenkins became a research student at the same university, working there from 1982–1985.

-She worked briefly as vice-warden of Coleg Trefeca, which is the lay center of the Presbyterian Church of Wales, after which she returned to Aberystwyth as a research fellow in 1988.
+She worked briefly as sub-warden of Coleg Trefeca, which is the lay center of the Presbyterian Church of Wales, after which she returned to Aberystwyth as a research fellow in 1988.
 Then she accepted the position of lecturer in Welsh at St David's University College in Lampeter.
-In 1999, Jenkins joined the national service of the new Welsh Parliament (Senedd), first becoming the deputy editor of the Record of Discussions and then Committee Clerk, a position she still held when she died suddenly in 2009.
+In 1999, Jenkins joined the staff of the new Welsh Parliament (Senedd), first becoming the deputy editor of the Record of Discussions and then Committee Clerk, a position she still held when she died suddenly in 2009.

-Jenkins became known as a literary historian and a knowledgeable literary critic who published widely on 19th- and 20th-century literature, but her most frequent subject was the 'classical' hymnography of the Welsh language and the work of William Williams of Pantycelyn, who is considered Wales's premier hymnist.
+Jenkins became known as a literary historian and a knowledgeable literary critic who published widely on 19th- and 20th-century literature, but her most frequent subject was the 'classical' hymnody of the Welsh language and the work of William Williams of Pantycelyn, who is considered Wales's premier hymnist.
 His importance to the history of Welsh hymns was the subject of her PhD thesis.
 Jenkins went on to publish a wealth of articles describing many aspects of Pantycelyn's work.

 Other positions

 In addition to her professional duties, Jenkins was named a lay preacher in her church and was elected a church elder in 1986.
-In 1993, she was ordained in the "white robes of the Gorsedd of Bards," an organization that promotes Welsh literary scholarship and the creation of poetry and music.
+In 1993, she was invested in the "white robes of the Gorsedd of Bards," an organization that promotes Welsh literary scholarship and the creation of poetry and music.
 Jenkins also became a member of the Court of the University of Wales in 1996 and joined the University's Board of Celtic Studies.
 She also served as president of the Presbyterian Church of Wales's board of education and President of Coleg y Bala (Bala college) 1993–1998.
-She also had other interests, according to Roberts,But there is no doubt that the jobs she filled in the Welsh Hymn Society gave her the most satisfaction and where she performed her most important service – as communications officer, secretary, then treasurer (1992–1998), and progressive President from 1998 to her death...
-She was also a member of the executive committee of the Hymn Society of Great Britain and Ireland 1998-2004 and lectured at the international society conference in Halifax, Nova Scotia in 2003.
+She also had other interests, according to Roberts,But there is no doubt that the offices that gave her most satisfaction, and where she made her most important contribution, were those that she held at various times in the Welsh Hymn Society, as publicity officer, secretary, Treasurer 1992-98, and an innovative President from 1998 until her death...
+She was also a member of the executive of the British and Irish Hymn Society 1998-2004 and lectured at the conference of the International Hymn Society in Halifax, Nova Scotia, in 2003.